 Can I be confident I will meet my Code of Conduct obligations regarding agencies if I decide to work with an ENZ Recognised Agency?

-While Recognised Agencies have confirmed their commitment to the London Statement and agreed to make sure that all documentation provided in an application to INZ is genuine and accurate, working with a Recognised Agency does not stop an education provider from having to meet its own obligations under the NZQA Code of Practice.
+While Recognised Agencies have confirmed their commitment to the London Statement and agreed to make sure that all documentation provided in an application to INZ is genuine and accurate, working with a Recognised Agency does not stop an education provider from having to meet its own obligations under the Education (Pastoral Care of International Students) Code of Practice 2016, administered by NZQA.

 Can I expect Recognised Agencies to work with me if I approach them?